Richard Cubison

 His first television role came in 1980 when he played a "heavy" in an episode of Minder.
 He has also appeared in TV serials including The Cleopatras, Just Good Friends, Inspector Morse, Little Dorrit, Wycliffe, Pie in the Sky, Casualty and The Bill.
 He also appeared in as Antonin Dolohov in Harry Potter and the Order of the Phoenix in 2007.

+He has also worked in the theatre, including a production of The Government Inspector in 1984.